HerraVp/HerraVp/README.md

 ### What i am doing currently ?
 - 🔭 I’m currently working on: Discord bot with ma homie ;^)
-- 🌱 I’m currently learning: Java to get better at it. (rn Im kinda trash at it)
+- 🌱 I’m currently learning: More Java to get better at it. (rn Im kinda trash at it)

 ### How to contact me ?
 U can contact me on discord.
 My discord is Vp#0001